hashicorp/terraform-provider-azurerm/website/docs/r/hdinsight_hbase_cluster.html.markdown

 * `password` - (Optional) The Password associated with the local administrator for the Head Nodes.
 Changing this forces a new resource to be created.

+-> **NOTE:** If specified, this password must be at least 10 characters in length and must contain at least one digit, one uppercase and one lower case letter, one non-alphanumeric character (except characters ' " ` \).

 * `ssh_keys` - (Optional) A list of SSH Keys which should be used for the local administrator on the Head Nodes.
 Changing this forces a new resource to be created.

 -> **NOTE:** Either a `password` or one or more `ssh_keys` must be specified - but not both.